Quantum games and synchronicity: Quantum games via diagrams

 Letting $\cl{H} = \bb{C}$ in the above definition recovers the definition of a $*$-cohomomorphism from $X$ to $A$, thought of as tracial C$^*$-algebras.
 In that case, \eqref{eq:q_comult} becomes comultiplicativity, \eqref{eq:q_counital} becomes counitality or trace preservation, and \eqref{eq:self_conj} becomes $*$-preservation.

 Quantum sets as objects with quantum functions as morphisms form a category, as shown in \cite{MRV}.
 The Hilbert space wire in the definition of a quantum function can be thought of as a resource space.
-When $X,A$ are classical, a quantum function is a family of POVMs indexed by $X$ with outcomes in $A$.
+When $X,A$ are classical, a quantum function is a family of PVMs indexed by $X$ with outcomes in $A$.

-The wire $\cl H$ could be infinite-dimensional in general, but because several results in this paper rely on traces and ``blur the lines'' between $\cl H$ and its double-dual, we will stick to finite-dimensional spaces here.
-We expect our results generalize to $\cl H$ infinite dimensional whenever the dual space $\cl H^*$ is not involved in the proof.
+The wire $\cl H$ could be infinite-dimensional in general, but because several results in this work rely on traces, we will stick to finite-dimensional spaces here.
+We expect our results generalize to $\cl H$ infinite dimensional at least whenever the dual space $\cl H^*$ is not involved in the proof.
+In fact, infinite dimensional Hilbert spaces do not have duals in the dagger categorical sense \cite{catsQT}.
+The Hilbert space dual is only a dagger categorical dual for finite dimensional Hilbert spaces.